derykmakgill/derykmakgill3/privacy.md

 Anything I send to my mailing lists is untracked.
 I do not use tracking pixels of any kind and I cannot tell if you opened, clicked, etc, unless you reply to me.

+I might in the future give some free handouts to people who sign up for my newsletters using a more private email service like ProtonMail instead of Gmail.

 ## Affiliate Links

 I use affiliate links from various products and services I use and recommend.
 This means I get paid when you click an affiliate link and buy something I recommend!
 But if often means you get a discount too.